Home Inspector E&O Insurance

 - A services section that itemizes the type of services you offer in detail

 - An explanatory section detailing the nature of the policy i.e. “This policy applies to errors, omissions or negligent acts in the course of providing or failing to provide professional services.”

 - The deductible that needs to be paid to cover legal defense fees

 - A retroactive date to file claims

 It is a given that people, as well as companies, will make mistakes.
-In order to protect you and your company against any type of error or omission it is necessary to have a good E&O policy in place to provide protection against mistakes made by your workers or yourself.
+In order to protect you and your company against any type of error or omission it is necessary to have a good home inspector E&O insurance policy in place to provide protection against mistakes made by your workers or yourself.